Walford Bodie: 'Bloodless surgery'

-Bodie claimed to be the 'Most Remarkable Man on Earth', and at one stage, in the Edwardian decade, the Scotsman became one of the world's highest paid entertainers if not the highest.
-His 'Show Cures,' performed as part of his 'Bloodless Surgery', be they good, bad or indifferent, had brought him spectacular success.
+Bodie became one of the world's highest paid entertainers.
+His 'Show Cures,' performed as part of his 'Bloodless Surgery', had brought him popularity.

 In regard to the bloodless surgery which I employ, I rely for success first upon a knowledge of the exact articulations of the bone, secondly upon a very acute "muscular sense", and last upon strength of the hand, and especially of the thumb.

 There is no occult art in bloodless surgery, but there is an art, and it is very difficult to master.

 While I am holding the stiffened joint in my hand and talking to the audience, I am ascertaining the relative position of everything beneath the skin, including the adhesions, and calculating the angle at which to apply force.

 Then the wrench is a matter of a moment.

 Apply the force at the wrong angle and there is a risk of rupturing some of the muscular fibres attached to the bones and of straining the tissues in such a way that subcutaneous hemorrhage ensues.

 I have never produced results of this kind, as I never apply force to a stiffened joint until I have calculated fully the exact way in which to apply it.

 Sometimes it takes me two or three minutes to arrive at this, and the audience begin to wonder why I have so much to say while holding the limb in my hands.

 It is simply to fill in the time while I am deciding how to act.

 Bloodless Surgery, although very important as a protest against the use of the knife, is merely a preliminary step before proceeding to awaken life in the paralysed limb.

 It cannot be considered as an essential part of my process.

 Suggestion and Hypnotic Suggestion, however, are essential.

 The stage itself, the music, the subdued light, the electrical apparatus — all are suggestions which tend to induce in the patient the mental attitude of belief, without which I should struggle with the disease in vain.

 Later, having put the patient to sleep, I employ Hypnotic Suggestion to initiate the cure, and, finally coming into magnetic touch, I use Mental Suggestion to consummate it.

 In short, my method of cure may be summed up in this: I employ Electricity to awake my patients' vital forces; Hypnotism to allay their pain; but it is by Mental Suggestion that I direct Nature to the cure.